The Utah Deaf History Collection

 Utah Association of the Deaf Convention

-On August 1, 2022, I received a delightful surprise in my e-mail from Julie Lowry!
+On August 1, 2022, I received a delightful surprise in my email from Julie Lowry!
 She generously offered to send me the original 1909 photograph from the Utah Association of the Deaf.
 I was beyond thrilled and quickly replied with a big "Yes!"

-I'm so grateful to Julie for finding this treasure and sharing such a meaningful piece of history with me.
+I am so grateful to Julie for finding this treasure and sharing such a meaningful piece of history with me.
 It truly warms my heart!

-I'm so grateful to Julie for finding this treasure and sharing such a meaningful piece of history with me.
+I am so grateful to Julie for finding this treasure and sharing such a meaningful piece of history with me.
 It truly warms my heart!

 The Publications of the